sciactive/pnotify/README.md

 * `closerHover: true` - Only show the closer button on hover.
 * `sticker: true` - Provide a button for the user to manually stick the notice.
 * `stickerHover: true` - Only show the sticker button on hover.
-* `showOnNonblock: false` - Show the buttons even when the NonBlock module is in use.
 * `labels: {close: "Close", stick: "Stick", unstick: "Unstick"}` - Lets you change the displayed text, facilitating internationalization.
 * `classes: {closer: null, pinUp: null, pinDown: null}` - The classes to use for button icons.
 Leave them null to use the classes from the styling you're using.